somaproject/acqboard/docs/signalchain/signalchain.rst

 This chapter outlines the design and implementation of the primary Soma Acquisition Board signal processing chain, from low-level differential input to encoded binary data.
-Here we present the high-level design only, with all figures reflecting simulation and design specification.
+This reflects high-level design only, with all figures reflecting simulation and design specification.